Storyflow Logo

 Does any tool combine podcast planning with recording?

-Riverside Magic combines recording with planning in one tool.
-Descript combines recording, editing, and light planning.
-For podcasters who want one tool for everything, these are the leading options.
-For podcasters who want deep planning, pair a planning tool (Storyflow or Notion) with a recording tool.
+Riverside Magic combines recording with planning, and Descript combines recording, editing, and light planning.
+For one tool across the plan and record stages, these lead.
+The tradeoff is that recording-first tools keep planning shallow, so for deep season-arc work, pair a planning tool (Storyflow or Notion) with a recording tool rather than expecting one app to own both stages well.

 What is the best tool for podcast guest research?

-Perplexity Spaces is the leading source-grounded research tool with citations.
-NotebookLM handles deeper corpus-level research.
-Storyflow's canvas can hold the research alongside the rest of the planning.
-The right pick depends on whether you want focused research (Perplexity) or integrated planning (Storyflow).
+Perplexity Spaces is the leading source-grounded research tool, with clickable citations and persistent project context per guest.
+NotebookLM handles deeper corpus-level research when you have a large source set.
+Storyflow's canvas can hold the research alongside the rest of the plan so it does not live in a separate silo.
+The pick depends on whether you want focused research (Perplexity) or research integrated into the plan (Storyflow).

 What is the best tool for narrative podcast planning?

-For narrative podcasts that mix script work with visual references, Storyflow's canvas paradigm handles the mix.
-Milanote is the lighter mood-board-first alternative.
-The right pick depends on how visual the planning is.
+For narrative podcasts that mix script work with visual references, Storyflow's canvas paradigm handles the mix, with narrative blueprints like Story Spine and the Hero's Journey available in its library.
+Milanote is the lighter mood-board-first alternative for the early tone-setting phase.

 Which tool has the best AI for podcast planning?

-Storyflow's AI is canvas-aware and Tactic-aware for narrative frameworks.
+Storyflow's AI reads your full active canvas board plus up to one blueprint and three Documents you @-mention, so it answers from your actual plan rather than a blank prompt.
 Riverside Magic's AI is podcast-specific for episode briefs.
 Castmagic's AI is best for post-production.
-The right pick depends on which phase of the workflow you want AI to help with.
+The right pick depends on which pipeline stage you want AI to help with: plan (Storyflow), record (Riverside), or edit (Castmagic).

 Can I plan a podcast in ChatGPT?

-You can plan a podcast in ChatGPT, but the conversation forgets structure between sessions.
-For one-off episode brainstorming, ChatGPT works.
-For multi-season planning where the show context compounds, a dedicated workspace (Storyflow, Notion, Riverside) holds the structure across sessions.
+You can plan a podcast in ChatGPT, but the conversation forgets structure between sessions and has no board to hold the arc.
+For one-off episode brainstorming, it works fine.
+For multi-season planning where the show context compounds, a dedicated workspace (Storyflow, Notion, Riverside) holds the structure across sessions instead of making you rebuild context in every new chat.

 Content and video templates you can use in Storyflow